Painters

 Primary sources

-1. Museo Sorolla Archive, Madrid (Spanish) [archival].
+1. Museo Sorolla Archive, Madrid.
 Sorolla's home, studio, palettes, easels, and the full correspondence with Clotilde Garcia del Castillo.
-The primary archive for his working method, established by his widow and daughter as a museum after his death.
+Established by his widow and daughter as a museum after his death.

-3. Blanca Pons-Sorolla.
-Joaquín Sorolla y Bastida: Catálogo Razonado, 2019 (Spanish) [catalog].
-The definitive modern catalogue raisonné, compiled by Sorolla's great-granddaughter.
-Places every known work in its working context.
+3. Blanca Pons-Sorolla, Joaquín Sorolla y Bastida: Catálogo Razonado, 2019.
+Definitive modern catalogue raisonné, compiled by Sorolla's great-granddaughter.

-4. Institute of Materials Science of Valencia.
-Technical Analysis of Sorolla's Palette and Materials, 2015 (Spanish) [archival].
-XRF and cross-section studies of Sorolla's canvases, identifying the cadmium-heavy chromatic palette and confirming the thick-lights / thin-darks layer structure.
+4. Institute of Materials Science of Valencia, Technical Analysis of Sorolla's Palette and Materials, 2015.
+XRF and cross-section studies identifying the cadmium-heavy chromatic palette and confirming the thick-lights / thin-darks layer structure.